Matt-deve/Clock_for_ChoiceScript/README.md

 `, . _ - : ; ' / of` etc are added 'as is' into the format.

-Adding words and numbers to the formatted stamp can be done, BUT care should be taken not to duplicate any key letters which will be interpolated into numbers!
+*NOTE!* Adding words and numbers to the formatted stamp can be done, BUT care should be taken not to duplicate any key letters which will be interpolated into numbers!
 ### Travelling in Time
 Use `travel` and pass a formatted time code as a parameter to travel forwards or back in time.
 The amounts specified will be added to the corresponding variables, so use negative values to go backwards in time!
 The values passed are also applied to the individual units, so passing `1M` as a parameter will move the time forward 1 whole month, not 30.4 days.
 The stamps will then update accordingly.

+### Limitations
+Known limitations as of 2025.12.06.
+Future updates may remove these issues in the future!

+*NOTE!* No support for BC/BCE dates.
+Years below 1 will return a negative number.

+*NOTE!* No support for 12-hour clocktimes.
+All times are returned as 24-hour clocktimes.

+*NOTE!* No escape character support when formatting timestamps.

+*NOTE!* This is a *pseudo-unix* system emulating how the unix system works but is not, and cannot be, integrated with it using vanilla *ChoiceScript*.
+For this reason, it is impossible to get the current *actual* time the user is engaging with the work.
+Also, *leap seconds* have not been included in the pseudo-unix timestamp parser.
+To overcome these limitations a *JavaScript* solution is required.